Mothra: Heisei era (1992–1998)

-Mothra returns in Rebirth of Mothra II, where she acquires a new and more powerful form in order to fight the pollution monster Dagahra.
+The new Mothra returns in Rebirth of Mothra II (1997), where he transforms into his new and more powerful form called Rainbow Mothra in order to battle the ancient creature Dagahra, awakened by environmental pollution in the modern times.

-In Rebirth of Mothra III, Mothra is forced to travel backwards through time to the Cretaceous Period in order to retroactively kill the space dragon King Ghidorah and remove Ghidorah from history.
-After seemingly defeating Ghidorah's younger form in the Cretaceous period, Mothra hibernates in a cocoon constructed by an ancestral Mothra larvae for 65 million years until the present day, where she defeats Ghidorah's far stronger modern form with a new, equally strong form of her own.
+In Rebirth of Mothra III (1998), Mothra Leo is forced to travel back in time with the sacrifice of Moll to the Cretaceous period in order to retroactively kill and erase King Ghidorah from history.
+After seemingly killing Ghidorah's younger form in the Cretaceous period, the injured Mothra hibernates in a cocoon constructed by an prehistoric Mothra larvae for 65 million years until the modern times, where he destroys Ghidorah's far stronger modern form with his new, equally strong form called Armor Mothra and later reverts to his Eternal Mothra form in the end.

 Millennium (2001–2004)

 In Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack, Mothra is portrayed as having been one of the three guardians of Yamato, originating 1,000 years before the events of the film.
 Initially an antagonist, Mothra was imprisoned in Lake Ikeda, only to be reawakened in 2001 to halt Godzilla's destruction of Tokyo.
 She is defeated, but transfers her spirit to King Ghidorah.

-Godzilla: Tokyo S.O.S. has the Mothra from the original 1961 film send her priestesses to demand that Japan dismantle the anti-Godzilla weapon Kiryu or face destruction, as she considers the cyborg to be against the natural order, having been created using the bones of the first Godzilla.
+Godzilla: Tokyo S.O.S. has a new Mothra, a decesdent from the one from the original 1961 film, sends her priestesses to demand that Japan dismantle the anti-Godzilla weapon Kiryu or face destruction, as she considers the cyborg to be against the natural order, having been created using the bones of the first Godzilla.
 When the second Godzilla lands, Mothra attempts to fight the monster alongside Kiryu, but is killed in the process.
 Two larvae hatch on Infant Island and reach Tokyo in order to fight Godzilla, whom they encase in a cocoon, which is then transported into the ocean by Kiryu.

 Godzilla: Final Wars, which ignores the continuity of the previous film, establishes that Mothra protected the Earth 10,000 years ago from the cyborg Gigan.
 In the distant future, Gigan returns, under the control of the Xiliens, and is confronted by Mothra.
 In the ensuing battle, Mothra catches fire, but manages to kill Gigan by ramming into him and exploding.
 However, in a mid-credits scene, Mothra is shown to be alive after all and flying back to Infant Island to be reunited with the Shobijin.